GENI-NSF/geni-tools/README-stitching.txt

  aggregates mentioned in your request RSpec, plus any intermediate aggregates required to complete your circuit (e.g. ION) - or none, if your request failed.
+ - Stitcher sends the same request RSpec to all aggregates involved in your request.
+ - Stitcher makes reservations at ''all'' aggregates involved in your stitching circuits.
+Note however that stitcher only knows how to contact aggregates that are involved in the circuits you request - nodes you are trying to reserve in the RSpec that are not linked with a stitching link will not be reserved, because stitcher does not know the URL to contact that aggregate.
  - The script return is a single manifest RSpec for all the aggregates where you have reservations for this request.
  - Stitcher will retry when something goes wrong, up to a point.
 If the failure is isolated to a single aggregate failing to find a VLAN, stitcher retries at just that aggregate (currently up to 50